-The Company's principal sources of liquidity are cash and cash equivalents and the cash flow that is generated from operations.
-The Company believes that the working capital and the support provided by the Holding Company is sufficient to meet its current requirements.
+The Company's principal sources of liquidity are cash and cash equivalents.
+The Company believes that the working capital is sufficient to meet its current liquidity requirements.
 Accordingly, no liquidity risk is perceived.

 All the significant financial liabilities of the Company are contractually expected to mature within 1 year from the balance sheet date.